JoshOrndorff/recipes/src/testing/README.md

 > If the configuration logic is not overly complicated, the pattern that follows below can be forgone and replaced with something like [the test scaffolding in `srml/aura`](https://github.com/paritytech/substrate/blob/master/srml/aura/src/mock.rs).

-Next, define the an `ExtBuilder` struct that contains the configuration items from your module.
+Next, define an `ExtBuilder` struct that contains the configuration items from your module.
 In [`srml/staking`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs), this looks like

 ```rust
 pub struct ExtBuilder {